Yufan-Du/Tiny-Spice/README.md

 # Tiny-Spice
-A simple but fully functional spice is continuously updated.
+A simple but functional Spice (is continuously updated XD).

 Now support all the basic elements in the circuit for steady-state analysis, elements such as resistor, voltage source, current source,VCVS ,VCCS ,CCCS, CCVS are supported.